Should You Stay or Should You Go?18 January 2011 / By Truity Clinically Reviewed by Steven Melendy, PsyD. on January 18, 2011

 You hate your job.
 You look forward to days off with the enthusiasm of a child looking forward to Christmas.
 When it's time to go back to work, your stomach knots like a pile of spaghetti.
 You would love to quit your job, but given the current economic climate, you might have difficulty finding another job.
-The recession is dragging on, and unemployment remains high.
 So you've got to ask yourself one question: Should you stay or should you go?

 Consider Your Health